hamptonpieryc/website/content/docs/club-rules.md

 CLUB RULES AND BYLAWS
 =====================

-### October 2023
+### April 2024
-This version was approved at the Annual General Meeting on 28th October 2023
+This version was approved at the Annual Financial General Meeting (AFM) on 28th April 2024

 ## 1. NAME:
 The Club shall be called 'The Hampton Pier Yacht Club'.